tdmann/django-chained/README.markdown

 Chained
 =======

-A cascading selection library for Django.
+A cascading selection app for Django.
+Also, the exact opposite of the upcoming Tarantino film.

 Chain
 -----